Agricultural chemist, born in Shizuoka Prefecture (1874-1943)

 Physicist, born in Nagasaki Prefecture (1865-1950)

 Hantaro Nagaoka pioneered Japan's research efforts in physics, including experimental physics, theoretical physics and geophysics, and laid the foundations that enabled Japan to make rapid progress in the field.
-It was Nagaoka who proposed the Saturn-type atomic model of electrons orbiting a central nucleus.
+It was Nagaoka who proposed a new atomic model involving electrons orbiting a central nucleus in a planetary way.
 He also conducted research into the changes in length that result from the magnetization of magnetic substances, magnetorestriction, which was later useful in Kotaro Honda's research on magnetic steel.
 Nagaoka also foresaw the arrival of today's age of atomic energy and electronics.
 When the RIKEN Foundation was established in 1917, Nagaoka became Director of the Physics Division, where he mentored Kotaro Honda, Torahiko Terada and other prominent scientists.
 Along with Kotaro Honda and Umetaro Suzuki, Hantaro Nagaoka is one of RIKEN's "Three Taro's".

 Magnetic physicist, born in Aichi Prefecture (1870-1954)